The Price Is Right: The Price Is Right at Night

 As a result of the labor stoppages with the SAG-AFTRA and Writers Guild of America, CBS announced on July 17, 2023 new episodes of The Price Is Right at Night during the 2023–24 primetime season to add to what is normally scheduled during the season between new seasons of Survivor.
 The first batch of episodes aired in October 2023, with Let's Make a Deal Primetime airing in November.
 The first five primetime episodes of season 52 aired on October 2, 9, 13, 20, and 23.
 On October 18, 2023, the second set of five episodes were announced, featuring Christmas-themed episodes airing in the first week of December (December 4–5 and 7–8, skipping Wednesday because of Survivor and The Amazing Race), and one episode the Monday before Christmas on December 18.
 The Christmas Week episodes include Office Holiday Party, College Students, Blind Holidate, Holiday Heroes, with the fifth episode being a family-themed episode.
 A total of 21 episodes were taped in the season, one shy of a normal television primetime season.
 As such, the series aired seven episodes in Survivors time slot, commencing with Jackpot January each Wednesday from January 3 to February 21 until the start of Survivor series 46, with additional Jackpot episode on February 2 (a Friday) and except for February 7.
 Jackpot January added new twists to classic pricing games, with the introduction of a six-digit 3 Strikes using five-digit rules to allow duplication of the first digit, Bullseye played for cash where a player plays with all five grocery products for a doubling cash jackpot each time the contestant makes a correct guess, Money Game where players played for both a car and boat, and a playing of Any Number where the cash in the piggy bank was made larger than the traditional car prize.

 The February 7 episode was not Jackpot January, but instead the show's quadrennial Super Bowl themed episode featuring Jason and Travis Kelce remotely introducing their mother Donna Kelce, who presented a Showcase, and the episode's signature prize package of a Super Bowl tickets and travel to the event.
 The episode was taped January 3, 2024, before the end of the NFL regular season, before Travis Kelce (KC) would play in the game.
-Starting in -10 season (the first since Carey took over the show in 2007), the show, in association with CBS Sports, features a Super Bowl-themed episode in years CBS carries the game, except in -21 season because of pandemic restrictions where the Super Bowl travel and tickets trip could not be offered.
+Starting in -10 season (the first since Carey took over the show in 2007), the show, in association with CBS Sports, features a Super Bowl-themed episode in years CBS carries the game (to the point of having the theme from CBS Sports' NFL coverage temporarily replacing the show's own theme), except in -21 season because of pandemic restrictions where the Super Bowl travel and tickets trip could not be offered.
 Originally done every three years, starting with the -24 NFL season, the first under new media deals, each of the four major broadcast networks carry the game on a four-year rotation.
 The next Super Bowl episode is scheduled for the 2027–28 season.